epfl-lara/stainless/core/src/sphinx/options.rst

 * ``--strict-aritmetic``

   Check arithmetic operations for unintended behaviour and overflows.
+Note that reasoning about bitvectors is sound even if this option is false, but in that case no warnings are generated for overflows and underflows because these have well-defined semantics in Scala.

 * ``--vc-cache``